Fruit and vegetables

 The Food and Drug Administration is advising consumers to be aware of safe handling and preparation practices for fresh fruits and vegetables.

-- An Apple A Day: MDA
+- An Apple A Day: MDA (PDF)

 Come take a behind-the-scenes look at all that’s done by your Minnesota Department of Agriculture and others to bring you safe, wholesome food — The Apple.